Retain or Reframe? A Computational Framework for the Analysis of Framing in News Articles and Reader Comments: Framework

 \begin{compactenum} \item \textbf{Frame Classification}: To compare framing across source documents and responses, we build on established framing taxonomies to develop and evaluate frame classifiers that work reliably across both document types.

-\item \textbf{Dominant Frame Detection}: In line with prior work in cognitive and communication studies (Section~\ref{sec:related_work}), we identify and compare a single, {\it dominant} frame (defined as the most recurring one; \Cref{sec:dominant}) in source documents and responses.
+\item \textbf{Dominant Frame Detection}: In line with prior work in cognitive and communication studies (Section~\ref{sec:related_work}), we identify and compare a single, {\it dominant} frame (defined as the most recurring one) in source documents and responses.
 We thus require a method to determine the dominant frame in each input document.

-\item \textbf{Topic Identification}: We assign each source document and reader response to a topic, for two reasons.
+We define the dominant frame as the most frequently occurring sentence-level frame within a document (see Section~\ref{sec:dominant} for details).
+In doing so, we can distinguish the retention of the primary article frame from {\it selective reframing} into a {\it secondary frame} of the original article. \item \textbf{Topic Identification}: We assign each source document and reader response to a topic, for two reasons.
 First, assigning topics to articles allows us to perform analysis of framing effects over multiple topics, advancing over previous, topic-specific studies (\Cref{sec:comm_studies}) and potentially explaining their divergent results.
 Second, we want to capture framing effects only for responses where commentators stay on topic with the source, rather than digress into a different topic (with potentially a different frame, which can lead to underestimation of retention rates).

 \end{compactenum} Below, we first introduce a new corpus that we annotated for the \textit{frame classification} subtask (\Cref{sec:frac}). \Cref{sec:methodology} explains and evaluates our implementations of the three framework components introduced above.
 Finally, we apply the framework to construct a data set (\Cref{sec:result_dataset}) that we use to analyze media framing effects (\Cref{sec:analysis}).